dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 ## The Open Source Philosophy
-During the 1980s and 1990s the free software movement gain support in some circles, specially academia and bobbysts.
+During the 1980s and 1990s the free software movement gain support in some circles, specially academia and hobbyists.
 Making inroads in business was proving more difficult.

 Some businesses adopted open source software, but this was slow and minimal.
 Businesses distrusted software that was offered for free and worried about future liability.

 Mainly the adoption was spearheaded by administrators that had small budgets and started installing Linux, Samba, Apache and other free software in order to save money compared with the commercial alternatives available at the time.

 The FSF's advocacy is based on the moral imperative that all software should be free.
 This is appealing to some people, but businesses, specially the ones that make money off selling software would disagree.
-They would reject using free software as it clashed with their worldview.
+They would reject using free software as it clashed with their world-view.

 This was one of the reasons why the OSI creators designed their organisation as a way to advocate free software.
 They coined the term Open Source and softened some of the FSF's imperatives.
 OSI aims to promote Open Source Software in the business world.